Spencer Sunshine

 Spencer Sunshine is an American independent scholar and political analyst, primarily known for his writings on right-wing extremism.
 He was an associate fellow at Political Research Associates from 2013 to 2019.
 In 2024 he published a positively-reviewed academic book on the history and reception of the neo-Nazi book Siege.

 Life and work

 Sunshine grew up in rural Georgia in the 1970s and 1980s, where he was threatened for having a Jewish father.
 In the late 1980s he began participating in the punk rock scene, where he became involved in anarchist politics.

-He earned a doctorate in Sociology from the City University of New York, writing his dissertation on post-1960s American anarchism.
+He earned a doctorate in Sociology from the City University of New York, writing his dissertation on post-1960s American anarchism under the direction of Stanley Aronowitz.
 He was an associate fellow at Political Research Associates from 2013 to 2019.
 He describes himself as a libertarian socialist and anti-fascist activist.
 Sunshine has received death threats due to his work.
 He co-organized a YIVO conference on Yiddish Anarchism in 2019.
 After the January 6 United States Capitol attack he was the subject of a right-wing conspiracy theory tying him to the QAnon Shaman.